-A person must be a US citizen or legally resident in the US to be entitled to social security benefits (Public Law 104-193; Personal Responsibility and Work Opportunity Act 1996).
+A person must be a US citizen or legally resident in the US to be entitled to social security benefits (Public Law 104-193; Personal Responsibility and Work Opportunity Reconciliation Act of 1996).

 Under the US social security legislation (Public Health and Welfare Code, 42 USC Chapter 7) a person must hold not less than 40 credits to be entitled to a retirement benefit.
 The amount needed to gain a credit changes from year to year.
-Currently a credit is gained for every quarter in which an employee earns more than \$970 from employment.
+For the year 2009 a credit is gained for every quarter in which an employee earns more than \$1090 from employment.
 No more than four credits can be gained in respect of a year.
 The minimum age to qualify for a retirement benefit depends on when a person was born.